- Adventure Sailing

 - Antigua & Barbuda

 - St Martin/St Maarten, St Barth's & Anguilla

-Sail the beautiful Leeward Islands and enjoy a sophisticated and unspoiled paradise whilst improving your sailing skills and clocking up the miles under a blue sky.
+Join us for a swashbuckling adventure sailing the beautiful Leeward Islands and enjoy a sophisticated and unspoiled paradise whilst improving your sailing skills and clocking up the miles under a blue sky.
 From the white beaches of St Martin to the rainforest hills of St Kitts, Nevis & Guadeloupe, the active volcano on Montserrat, and on to Antigua, Barbuda, St Barth’s and finishing in St Martin.

 Fly into St Martin/Sint Maarten and meet up with your shipmates in Marigot, a gorgeous seaside town on the French side of the islande.
 Then stow your gear for a romp through some of the most beautiful of the Caribbean Islands; our whistlestop milebuilding adventure clocks off the slaving trail in St Eustatius, the Sugar plantations of St Kitts & Nevis, the smoky volvano on Montserrat and on the snorkellers paradise in Guadeloupe.
 From there we check out the spectacular beaches and historic anchorages of Antigua and Barbuda which makes for memorable coastal sailing we follow the trade ship trail North to St Martin.
 Even if you’ve never sailed before, you won’t fail to be enchanted by the beautiful blue waters of the Leeward Islands and your Skipper will soon having you pulling the ropes like a pro!